The liver is located on the right side in the abdomen, performs many vital functions like

-Donor livers function best if they are transplanted within 8 hours, although they can be used for up to 24 hours.
-Before surgery the patient also receives a dose of steroids to prevent rejection of the new liver-and a dose of antibiotics to prevent infection.
+Donor's livers function best if they are transplanted within 8 hours, although they can be used for up to 24 hours.
+Before surgery, the patient also receives a dose of steroids to prevent rejection of the new liver-and a dose of antibiotics to prevent infection.

-Transplant process takes approximately 6-8 hours & is performed under a general anaesthesia.
+Transplant process takes approximately 6-8 hours & is performed under general anesthesia.

 Segregation of important structures (the inferior vena cava above, behind, and below the liver, the portal vein, the common bile duct, the hepatic artery)